-1. Ratio of reference transactions to student/patron FTE, including transactions that occur in any venue, whether face-to-face or virtual.

-2. Ratio of borrowing, excluding reserve, by undergraduates to undergraduate student FTE.

-3. Ratio of reserves borrowing and ereserves use for undergraduate courses to total of students in target classes.

-4. Number and variety of outreach programs per semester.

-5. Ratio of successful searches for library resources to total searches.

-6. Average number of people in the library at a given time.

-7. In-library materials use as separate from circulation counts.

-8. Ratio of patron FTE to service point use.

-9. Number of links from Web sites outside the library (e.g., from class Web sites, online course directories) to undergraduate, class-specific Web sites created by undergraduate librarians.

-10. Ratio of orientation attendees to incoming student FTE.
+- 1. Ratio of reference transactions to student/patron FTE, including transactions that occur in any venue, whether face-to-face or virtual. - 2.
+Ratio of borrowing, excluding reserve, by undergraduates to undergraduate student FTE. - 3.
+Ratio of reserves borrowing and ereserves use for undergraduate courses to total number of students in target classes. - 4.
+Number and variety of outreach programs per semester and number of attendees or students reached. - 5.
+Ratio of successful searches for library resources to total searches. - 6.
+Average number of people in the library at a given time. - 7.
+In-library materials use as separate from circulation counts. - 8.
+Ratio of patron FTE to service point use. - 9.
+Number of links from online sites outside the library (e.g., from online course syllabi, online course directories, etc.) to undergraduate class-specific online sites or more general introductory "how to" sites created by undergraduate librarians. - 10.
+Ratio of orientation attendees to incoming student FTE.